saramutina/saramutina/README.md

 ## Hi, my name is Katie!
 Welcome to my GitHub 🦄

-- 💡 I am currently switching careers from frontend to iOS development
+- 🌱 I’m currently learning Swift and want to change career from front-end development to iOS development
+- 👋 I am open to work opportunities
+- 💁‍♀️ My pronouns: she/her
-- 📫 How to reach me: saramutina@gmail.com
+- 📫 How to reach me: ✉ Email: saramutina@gmail.com ✉ Telegram: @saramutina
-- 💁‍♀️ Pronouns: she/her
+- 🕊

 <!--
 **saramutina/saramutina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.